What is the NEON Collection?

 4. where the story is split across multiple files or modalities or uses a multimedia approach which cannot easily be integrated into a single file

-5. that contain descriptions of potentially harmful behaviours which are likely to encourage imitation
+5. that contain descriptions of potentially harmful behaviours in sufficient detail as to be likely to encourage imitation

-6. that indicate that the narrator has engaged in an undisclosed serious criminal activity
+6. that indicate that the narrator has engaged in a previously undisclosed serious criminal activity

 7. where the narrator is a child or appears to be a child, unless it has been confirmed that the narrator is now an adult and has provided consent for a childhood story to be shared